bbauska/JS-CellarDoor/README.md

 - Instantiate a new `DoublyLinkedList` called `seen` to store the encountered numbers.
 - Iterate through the input array `nums` using a `for...of` loop.
 - For each number `num` in the array, calculate the difference between the target sum and the current number.
 Store the difference in a variable called `difference`.
 - Check if the `seen` list contains the `difference`.
 If it does, return an array containing the `difference` and `num`.
 - Otherwise, append the `num` to the `seen` list.
 - If no such pair exists, return `null`.

 </details>

-### Test Cases
+<h3>Test Cases</h3>

 ```javascript
 describe('findPair', () => {